KSAP02/AskMyDoc_V3/README.md

 ## 🔄 Workflow Overview

-### 🎛️ Frontend Workflow (Streamlit)
+### 🎛️ Frontend Workflow (React.js)

 1. User uploads a PDF file.
 2. PDF is displayed in an embedded viewer.
 3. User selects a page and types a query in the chat window.
-4. Streamlit sends a POST request to the FastAPI backend with:
+4. Next.js sends a POST request to the FastAPI backend with:

    * User query
    * Selected page number